Tasmanian farmer Julian von Bibra was

 “This is such an important region,” says Bush Heritage Ecologist Matt Appleby.
 “The Tasmanian Midlands are a biodiversity hotspot because there’s a large array of species, including plants and invertebrates, that are not found anywhere else in the world.”

-“A significant number of these endemic species are also threatened species.
-Ninety‑five percent of the region is privately owned and it isn’t feasible for us to purchase our own land for conservation with just the right habitats we want to protect.
+“A significant number of these endemic species are also threatened species and 95% of the region is privately owned so it isn’t feasible for us to purchase our own land for conservation with just the right habitats we want to protect.
 So we had to come up with something else.”

 .
 Photo by Annette Ruzicka